End Of Life Care At Home Euthanasia

 Our practice is based out of Black Forest, Colorado about 25 minutes northeast of Colorado Springs.
 We travel up to an hour from Black Forest.
 These areas include (but are not limited to):

-Colorado Springs, Manitou Springs, Woodland Park, Elbert, Monument, Peyton, Falcon, Larkspur, Palmer Lake, Elizabeth, Kiowa, Franktown, Castle Rock, Simla, Ramah, Calhan, Ellicott, Fountain
+Colorado Springs, Manitou Springs, Woodland Park, Elbert, Monument, Peyton, Falcon, Larkspur, Palmer Lake, Perry Park, Elizabeth, Kiowa, Franktown, Castle Rock, Simla, Ramah, Calhan, Ellicott, Fountain

-Do you perform urgent or emergency at home euthanasias?
+Do you perform same day urgent or emergency at home euthanasias?

 Yes, though if your pet's health is in decline and you feel euthanasia may be imminent, please contact us as soon as possible so we can counsel you and plan ahead for what your wishes are.
 This is much less stressful for both you and your pet.
 If your pet requires an emergency at home euthanasia performed because of sudden catastrophic injury or illness and transport to a veterinary emergency hospital is not feasible, the fee is an additional $100 in addition to the standard rate after 7 PM or on weekends and will be performed as our schedule allows.
 For safety reasons, we cannot perform euthanasias of non-regular clients after 10 PM on a house call.